derekrazza199/csc211-fall2020/labs/lab-09/readme.md

 We can use some recursive processes to represent this problem and build our strings.

-:white_check_mark: Program 1: Write a recursive function with the header `void permute_str(std::string current, std::string choices);` that will recursively build all permutations of a string it receives in main as its `choices` argument.
+:white_check_mark: Program 1: Write a recursive function that will recursively build all permutations of a string it receives in main as its argument.

 ## Recursive Backtracking